Credit Cards Travel Credit Cards

 A closer look at the welcome bonuses

-It can be deceiving to compare the welcome bonuses between these two cards because of the difference in the value of points when redeemed for Chase travel.
-Remember the Chase Sapphire Preferred allows you to redeem your points for 25% more value through the Chase Travel while the Chase Sapphire Reserve gives you 50% more value.
+Remember the Chase Sapphire Preferred allows you to redeem your points for up to 1.5x more value through Chase Travel while the Chase Sapphire Reserve gives you up to 2x more value.

 In this hypothetical example, let's say both cards have a welcome offer of 50,000 bonus points.
-With the Preferred, that bonus would be worth $625 when the points are redeemed for travel (50,000 x $0.0125) whereas with the Reserve, the bonus would be worth $750 (50,000 x $.015).
+With the Preferred, that bonus could be worth up to $750 when the points are redeemed for eligible travel through Chase Travel (50,000 x $0.015) whereas with the Reserve, the bonus could be worth up to $1,000 (50,000 x $.02).
 Be sure to do the math when comparing bonuses to get the full picture.

 Why not get both Sapphire cards?